CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a concise, well-scoped skill that efficiently communicates when and how to add glossary entries.
-Its main weakness is the lack of a concrete example showing what a complete glossary entry looks like, and the absence of a clear sequential workflow with validation (e.g., verifying that links resolve correctly).
+Its main weakness is the lack of a concrete example showing a complete glossary entry (input/output), which would make it more actionable.
+The workflow could also benefit from explicit ordering guidance (e.g., alphabetical placement).

 Suggestions

-Add a concrete example of a well-formed glossary entry showing the expected markdown format, including implementation links and cross-references.
+Add a concrete example of a complete glossary entry showing the expected markdown format, including a term definition with implementation links and cross-references.

 DimensionReasoningScore